-During the annual update of the off-site levy program, the unit rates for projected infrastructure are updated to best reflect the changes in the current market.
+In the annual update of the off-site levy program, the unit rates for projected infrastructure are updated to best reflect the changes in the current market.
 The model projects the infrastructure requirements based on the anticipated development.

 Development Staging was amended consistent with the Acheson Industrial, Big Lake, and Fifth Meridian Area Structure Plans.
-Overall, the amount of land projected to develop within the next 25 years was increased by 14% to reflect projected market conditions and development plans within each of the benefitting areas by Developers.
+Overall, the amount of land projected to develop within the next 25 years was increased by 7% to reflect projected market conditions and development plans within each of the benefitting areas by Developers.

-New water, sewer and transportation infrastructure projects were added within the model to cover expanding areas of Acheson.
+There were no new water, sewer, or transportation infrastructure projects added within the model for the 2019 update, however, Engineering Services reviewed and adjusted construction staging for future infrastructure projects.
 The unit rates are in line with the current developer/county built unit rates prevalent within both Parkland County and the Capital Region.
-Next year's update (2019) will provide an opportunity to reflect on the 2018 construction season and update unit rates respectively.
+Next year's update (2020) will provide an opportunity to reflect on the 2019 construction season and update unit rates respectively.